wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **Q:**&ensp;But would he recognise you as a liberated man?

 **M:**&ensp;Of course.
 As a man recognises a man, so a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> recognises a *jnani*.
-You cannot appreciate what you have not experienced.
-You are what you think yourself to be, but you cannot think yourself to be what you have not experienced.
+You cannot appreciate what you have not experiënced.
+You are what you think yourself to be, but you cannot think yourself to be what you have not experiënced.

 **Q:**&ensp;To become an engineer, I must learn engineering.
 To become God, what must I learn?